davidsowerby/takkan/docs/user-guide/app-configuration.md

 - the public REST, restcountries instance just declares a documentEndpoint.
 For generic REST APIs that is all that is required
 - A 'headers' section must be defined within an instance even if empty.

-Within the 'headers' section, two are used by Precept for Back4App instances.
+Within the 'headers' section, two are used by Takkan for Back4App instances.

 Other headers can be added to *precept.json* and will be passed with all API calls: